ChiaraBi/image-colorization/README.md

 - run the model: `python3 chromaGAN.py`

 ## InstColorization
-- run the model: `python3 InstColorization.py`
+The code to run this model is contained in the following notebook: `src/models/InstColorization.ipynb`.